mpaperno/skia-canvas/README.md

 }
 ```

-The array is not a verbtaim transcript of the drawing commands that have been called since some commands (e.g., `arc()`) will be converted into an equivalent sequence of bézier curves.
+The array is not a verbatim transcript of the drawing commands that have been called since some commands (e.g., `arc()`) will be converted into an equivalent sequence of bézier curves.
 The full range of verbs and numbers of point arguments is as follows:

 ```js
 [